War crimes in the Korean War: Bombing of North Korea

 Almost every substantial building in North Korea was destroyed as a result.
 The war's highest-ranking American POW, Major General William F. Dean, reported that the majority of North Korean cities and villages he saw were either rubble or snow-covered wasteland.
 North Korean factories, schools, hospitals, and government offices were forced to move underground, and air defenses were "non-existent".
 In May 1953, five major North Korean dams were bombed.
 According to Charles K. Armstrong, the bombing of these dams and ensuing floods threatened several million North Koreans with starvation, although large-scale famine was averted with emergency aid provided by North Korea's allies.
 General Matthew Ridgway said that except for air power, "the war would have been over in 60 days with all Korea in Communist hands".
 United Nations Command air forces flew 1,040,708 combat and combat support sorties during the Korean War.
 The FEAF flew the majority the majority of sorties at 710,886 (69.3% of sorties), with the U.S. Navy performing 16.1%, the U.S. Marine Corps 10.3%, and 4.3% by other allied air forces.

 As well as conventional bombing, the communist side claimed that the U.S. used biological weapons.
 These claims have been disputed; Conrad Crane asserts that while the United States worked towards developing chemical and biological weapons, the U.S. military "possessed neither the ability, nor the will," to use them in combat.

 In the eyes of North Koreans, as well as some observers, the deliberate targeting of civilian infrastructure (which resulted in the destruction of cities and a high civilian death count) was a war crime.
-Prominent American historian Bruce Cumings has likened the American bombing to genocide.
+Cumings has compared the American bombing to genocide.